ssssage/code-kata/README.md

 # Harry Potter Kata
-The Harry Potter Kata is a coding exercise that provides an opportunity to practice object-oriented programming (OOP) principles and clever optimization algorithms.
+The **Harry Potter** Kata is a coding exercise that provides an opportunity to practice object-oriented programming (OOP) principles and clever optimization algorithms.
 Let’s delve into the details:

 # Problem Description
 A fictional bookshop offers five different Harry Potter books.
 To boost sales, they’ve introduced a discount system.
 Here are the rules:
 1. Base Price: Each copy of any Harry Potter book costs 8 EUR.
 2. Discounts:
-o	If you buy two different books, you get a 5% discount on those two books. o	If you buy three different books, you get a 10% discount. o	If you buy four different books, you get a 20% discount. o	If you go all out and buy all five books, you get a whopping 25% discount. o	Note that if you buy, say, four books, of which three are different titles, you get a 10% discount on the three that form part of a set, but the fourth book still costs 8 EUR.
+*	If you buy two different books, you get a 5% discount on those two books.
+*	If you buy three different books, you get a 10% discount.
+*	If you buy four different books, you get a 20% discount.
+*	If you go all out and buy all five books, you get a whopping 25% discount.
+*	Note that if you buy, say, four books, of which three are different titles, you get a 10% discount on the three that form part of a set, but the fourth book still costs 8 EUR.

 # Mission
 Your task is to write a piece of code that calculates the price of any conceivable shopping basket containing only Harry Potter books, giving the maximum possible discount.
 For example, consider this basket: